Kara Del Toro Shows Off Killer Curves In Skimpy Colorful Bikini

 American bombshell Kara Del Toro sent pulses racing on social media after she shared some revealing new snapshots of herself on Wednesday, September 2.
-The beauty took to her Instagram account to share the content with her 1.5 million followers, and it quickly caught the attention of thousands.
+The beauty took to her Instagram account to share the two-photo slideshow with her 1.5 million followers, and it quickly caught the attention of thousands.

-The 26-year-old Maxim model was photographed outdoors, while in front of a burnt-orange building, for the two-photo slideshow.
+The 26-year-old Maxim model was photographed outdoors in front of a burnt-orange building.
 Kara took center stage in each frame and switched between a number of sultry poses that displayed her propping one hip out and lowering her bottoms.

-She sported a pout, and directed her strong gaze toward the camera’s lens in both frames, emitting a sultry, yet engaged vibe.
+She sported a pout and directed her strong gaze toward the camera’s lens in both frames, emitting a sultry, yet engaged vibe.

 Her long, highlighted blond hair was pulled back into a bun for the first image.
 However, it looked to be in a ponytail in the second snapshot, as some tresses were visible behind her neck.